When to Use Schema Stitching vs Apollo Federation

 Can I run schema stitching and Apollo Federation in the same architecture?

-Technically yes, but it introduces severe routing complexity and query planning conflicts.
-It is only recommended as a temporary migration bridge.
-Long-term, standardize on one composition model to maintain predictable performance and clear ownership boundaries.
+Technically yes, but it introduces severe routing complexity and competing query-planning logic.
+Treat it only as a temporary migration bridge and standardise on a single composition model once cutover is complete.

-Does Apollo Federation replace all schema stitching use cases?
+Does Apollo Federation replace every schema-stitching use case?

-No. Federation excels in distributed, multi-team environments with strict CI/CD validation.
-Schema stitching remains practical for lightweight internal APIs, legacy monolith decomposition, or scenarios where a single team controls all services and prefers manual resolver mapping.
+No. Federation excels in distributed, multi-team environments with strict CI gates.
+Stitching stays practical for lightweight internal APIs, REST-facade wrapping, or single-team setups that prefer manual resolver mapping.

-How do I handle shared types like User or Product across subgraphs?
+How do I handle shared types like User across subgraphs in Federation?